 Q. How does the refund guarantee work?

 A. Simple.
-If after reading it you don’t feel the law school admissions guide is insightful or helpful, just e-mail us within 5 days of receiving your guide and we’ll refund your payment.
+If after reading it you don’t feel the law school admissions guide is insightful or helpful, just e-mail us within 5 days of receiving your guide and we’ll refund your payment, less PayPal’s nominal transaction fee (which PayPal no longer refunds per its updated Nov.
+2019 policy).

 What happens when I buy your admissions guide?